This guide explains how to configure Bazel builds to create Build Scans with Develocity.

 Getting set up

-To publish Build Scans to your Develocity server, add the following to the .bazelrc
+To publish Build Scans to your Develocity server, you need to pass a few additional command line options to Bazel.
+The simplest way to do so is to add the following to the .bazelrc

 file in your build workspace.